cpp-best-practices/game_jam/README.md

-# Jaosn's C++ Best Practices Game Jam Official Rules
+# Jason's C++ Best Practices Game Jam Official Rules

 The C++ Best Practices Game Jam is a periodic friendly competition designed to promote the learning of C++ through game creation in an environment that makes it easy to apply Best Practices.